mithun-t/train-journey-manager-frontend/README.md

 ## About

 Train Journey Manager is a web application designed to help users manage and track their train journeys.
-Built with React for the frontend and Django for the backend, this app provides a user-friendly interface for recording, updating, and reviewing train travel information.
+Built with React for the frontend, this app provides a user-friendly interface for recording, updating, and reviewing train travel information.

 ## Key Features